ntoll/ntoll.github.io/posts/why-computers-5.md

 can begin to compensate and re-balance.

-Personally, I can't help but feel the missing part of our relationship with computers is an emphasis on things like contemplation, culture and creativity ~ activities and aspects of our lives that are affirmative, raise up our existence or provoke useful reflection and personal growth.
+Personally, I can't help but feel the missing part of our relationship with computers is an emphasis on things like culture, contemplation and creativity ~ activities and aspects of our lives that are affirmative, raise up our existence or provoke useful reflection and personal growth.

-The final brain twist I have for you is to rise above the merely technical.
-Try to imagine, create and participate in a meaningful, authentic and engaging culture expressed with and through computers.
+The final brain twist I have for you is to rise above a merely technical view of computers.
+I hope you imagine, create and participate in a meaningful, authentic and engaging culture expressed with and through computers.
 One in which computers become a medium for
 <a href="https://democracyclub.org.uk/" target="_blank">affirmative</a>,
 <a href="https://freedom.press/" target="_blank">liberating</a>
 and